 The functions managed by BPCE

-Professional ethics forms an integral part of our compliance system, for which the main principles are fixed by BPCE and then implemented by each Group entity according to the specific nature of its activities.
+Professional ethics form an integral part of our compliance system, the main principles of which are laid down by BPCE and subsequently implemented by each Group entity according to the specific nature of its activities.
 Compliance with the rules of good conduct by employees enables each entity to pursue its activities in an honest, fair and professional manner, and to serve its customers’ best interests.

 The continuous drive to train and sensitize our employees to the need to respect ethical rules in the exercise of their functions is of vital importance.
 The Group has been running a professional certification system for several years that enables it to verify that actions related to the presentation, recommendation, and sale of financial products and services to customers are carried out by staff possessing the appropriate professional qualifications.

 Managing conflicts of interest

 Groupe BPCE is committed to serving its customers’ interests and to acting in a totally open and transparent manner.
 A conflict of interests that is left unmanaged or badly managed could harm the Group’s public image and the personal interests of everyone concerned.
 Therefore, in application of MiFID regulations, Groupe BPCE has adopted a policy to prevent and manage conflicts of interest, a summary of which is available for download below.